About Serrell & Associates

 Honors and Awards

 In 2006, Beverly was selected by the American Alliance of Museums as one of 100 museum professionals for its Centennial Honor Roll of Museum Champions.
 AAM said, “The honorees have supported the profession and helped make America’s museums places of discovery, inspiration, community, joy, and lifelong learning.
-They have truly shown leadership to the field and service to the public throughout their careers.”National Science Foundation-- Small Grant for Exploratory Research, April 2002-Sept 2003 Small Grant for Exploratory Research, March 1996-February 1997 Guest Scholar, The J. Paul Getty Museum, July-September 1995
+They have truly shown leadership to the field and service to the public throughout their careers.”National Science Foundation Grant for Exploratory Research, April 2002-Sept 2003 Grant for Exploratory Research, March 1996-February 1997 The J. Paul Getty Museum Guest Scholar, July-September 1995